 For further programme level information and major options, please visit: http://ece.eeng.dcu.ie/postgraduate/meng-electronic-and-computer-engineering/

-Students have the option of specialising in one of four areas: Internet of Things (IOT), Nanotechnology, Image Processing and Analysis or Advanced Data Networks.
+Students have the option of specialising in one of five areas: *Internet of Things (IoT), Nanotechnology, Image Processing and Analysis, Semiconductor and Plasma Technology or Advanced Data Networks.

 There are two intakes on to the programme, in February and September, and flexible study options are provided.
 Due to the scheduling of project deadlines, full-time students who start in September can complete the programme within 12 months, while full-time students who start in February can complete the programme within 18 months.

 Graduate Diploma and Graduate Certificate exit awards are also available.

 *Internet of Things (IOT).
 Please note, the school also offers a full time specialised MSc in Electronic and Computer Technology (IoT).
 Details on this to follow.

 This newly revised offering combines the expertise of Electronic Systems and Telecommunications Engineering in an updated, industry-relevant modern programme.:

 - To obtain a systematic understanding of the theory, concepts and methods at the forefront of knowledge pertaining to selected topics chosen from a wide set within Electronic & Computer Engineering.